Union and Identification vs. Actual Sovereign Choice

 I no longer like using the labels Calvinism and Arminianism in discussing theology, but for the sake of proper identification and clarity, I’ll make an exception in this series…..since CE is mostly associated with, and recognized in the context of Arminian theology.

 Having once been an Arminian proponent of CE myself, and having studied it and taught it for several years, I have a good understanding of it.
 Thus I’m able to talk about it from an informed position.
-Calvinists who try to refute the Arminian concept of CE, typically don’t do a very good job, because they don’t have a proper understanding of it.
+Some Calvinists who try to refute the Arminian concept of CE, don’t do a very good job, because they don’t have a proper understanding of it.
 I don’t have that liability.
 So hopefully I won’t be making the same types of mistakes.
 That doesn’t mean that someone can’t mount a rebuttal to this.
 I’ve learned that someone can always write a rebuttal to most any theological position.
 The question the reader must answer is which position makes the most biblical sense?

 Arminian Concept of Corporate Election (CE)